reggieray/mysite/input/posts/how-i-passed-the-ckad-exam.md

 # Introduction

 In this blog post I'll share how I prepared and recently passed the [Certified Kubernetes Application Developer (CKAD)](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/#) and how I found the whole experience.
-Hopefully there will be little nuggets of wisdom that you might find useful if you are preparing for the CKAD exam yourself.
+Hopefully there will be little nuggets of wisdom that you might find useful if you're preparing for the CKAD exam yourself.

 I'll go in chronological order of how I prepared, which might not be the best or right way to go about it, but maybe there are some learnings that can be taken away from how I approached it.